anoma/namada-interface/specs/interface/transparent-transactions.md

 )
 ```

-**NOTE** Here we can directly invoke `WrapperTx::new`, so we only need to concern ourselves with convering the JavaScript-provided values into the appropriate types.
+**NOTE** Here we can directly invoke `WrapperTx::new`, so we only need to concern ourselves with converting the JavaScript-provided values into the appropriate types.

 _In namada CLI:_
 https://github.com/anoma/namada/blob/f6e78278608aaef253617885bb7ef95a50057268/apps/src/lib/client/tx.rs#L687-L696